divya7shahi/first-contributions/github-windows-vs-code-tutorial.md

 <img src="assets/vscode-2018-08-commit1.png" alt="Stashed Files">

 Type something in the line on top of the explorer and press the checkmark.
-The changes are now commited to your local copy.
+The changes are now committed to your local copy.
 Now the changes have to be pushed back to GitHub.

 <img src="assets/vscode-2018-08-push.png" alt="Stashed Files">